 But like all good things, when overdone, they become problematic.

 The same way of being that had worked so well began motivating me to make decisions that weren’t aligned with my soul’s path.
-I had all the signs my soul was speaking to me: I felt like something was missing even though I had so much to be grateful for.
+I had all the signs my soul was speaking to me: I felt like something was missing, even though I had so much to be grateful for.
 My previously meaningful life felt flat.
 I was burnt out, empty, and lost.

 I had to integrate those parts of myself I’d left behind: my voice, my dreams, my feelings, my needs, and my gifts.
 It was dark and difficult because I had to let go of who I was not and shift into becoming my more authentic self.

-The Liberation Process: Birth-Death-Rebirth
+The Dark Night Of the Soul Process: Birth-Death-Rebirth

 Periods of transformation always involve the death of something that needs to disappear.